vigno0405/vigno0405/README.md

 ## 🧠 About me

+- 🧑‍🔬 PhD student in Robotics at EPFL
-- ⚙️ SEMP program and Master Thesis at EPFL in mechanical engineering
+- ⚙️ SEMP program and Master Thesis at EPFL in Mechanical Engineering
 - ⚡ Member of Alta Scuola Politecnica, a multidisciplinary honours program for outstanding students from PoliMi and PoliTo
-- 📊 M.Sc. in Data Science for Industrial Engineering at Politecnico di Milano
-- 🛠️ B.Sc. in Mechanical Engineering at Politecnico di Milano
+- 📊 M.Sc. and B.Sc. in Mechanical Engineering at Politecnico di Milano

 ---